mplanton/pitch_discretization/Readme.md

 Repeated Pitch-shifting for Frequency Discretization as Artistic Effect for Speech Signals.

+Sound engineering project by Manuel Planton

-The goal is to develop a real-time capable pitch discretization effect named *reshift*  similar to *Autotune* and generate artistic effects by repeatedly applying it to a speech signal.
+The goal is to develop a real-time capable pitch discretization effect similar to *Autotune* and explore artistic effects by repeatedly applying it to a speech signal.

+The resulting artistisc experiments are in "pd/experiment.pd" where pitch-discretization effects are used which use two different pitch-shifting algorithms (granular, "Rollers").

+In this project, pitch-tracking and pitch-shifting algorithms had been explored in Jupyter Notebooks, which lead to an implementation of the pitch-discretization effect called "Reshift" using the "Rollers" pitch-shifting algorithm.
+The realtime implementation of two pitch discretization effects, the experiments for repeatedly applying pitch-shifting and a collection of different audio effects using pitch-discretization are implemented in pure data.

 Directories